In Exile

 And the broad prairie melts in mist of tears.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Emma Lazarus has used imagery in this poem such as “Hark! through the quiet evening air, their song”, “The soul that wrests the victory from pain” and “And the broad prairie melts in mist of tears.”
+For example, “Hark! through the quiet evening air, their song”, “The soul that wrests the victory from pain” and “And the broad prairie melts in mist of tears.”

-- Personification: The poet has personified freedom as if it has life and emotions of its own.
+- Personification: The poet personified freedom as if it has life and emotions of its own.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
 The poem shows the use of symbols of prairie, gross, farming, oak, soil, and air to show the pleasures of exile.